The name of this Society shall be "The Rhode Island Society of Certified Public Accountants," hereinafter designated as the Society.

 Section 2.
 Election, Term and Vacancy

-The Chair-elect, Vice Chair, Secretary and Treasurer shall be elected at the annual meeting of the Society for one year commencing May 1st or until their successors are duly elected and qualified.
+The Chair-elect, Secretary and Treasurer shall be elected at the annual meeting of the Society for one year commencing May 1st or until their successors are duly elected and qualified.
 The Chair-elect shall become Chair at the beginning of the fiscal year next succeeding his/her election.
 If there is no Chair-elect to become Chair at such meeting, a Chair shall also be elected for one year or until the beginning of the next fiscal year.
 Any vacancies occurring during such year shall be filled for the unexpired term by the Board of Directors.

 Duties of Officers

 - It shall be the duty of the Chair to preside at all meetings, and to enforce the by-laws of the Society.

 - The Chair shall fill the Society’s one-year term on the AICPA Council.